-The new SDG16 Progress Report focuses on methodology and challenges around measuring Sustainable Development Goal 16 (Promoting peaceful and inclusive societies for stainable development, provide access to justice for all, and build effective, accountable, and inclusive institutions at all levels) from the 2030 Agenda for Sustainable Development.
+SDG 16 focuses on promoting peaceful and inclusive societies for stainable development and providing access to justice for all.
+Additionally, SDG16 aims to build effective, accountable, and inclusive institutions at all levels.

 The report is unique in that it begins to measure countries’ actual performance and progress against the 12 targets of SDG16.
-While SDG16 heralds important international recognition of how violence and conflict can compromise development.
+SDG16 heralds important international recognition of how violence and conflict can compromise development.

 Country-level data also impacts the outcomes for peace, justice and strong institutions.
-As such, rigorous and independent composite measures like IEP’s Global Peace Index (GPI) and Positive Peace Index (PPI) remain important global barometers of progress toward peace.
+As such, rigorous and independent composite measures like IEP’s Global Peace Index (GPI) and Positive Peace Index (PPI) remain important global barometers of progress towards peace.

 The following discussion on peace metrics was streamed live on January 24, 2018.
 It features Steve Killelea and Michelle Breslauer of the Institute for Economics & Peace.

 We would like to thank Stimson Center for hosting our discussion.
 The Stimson Center is a nonpartisan policy research center working to promote international security, shared prosperity and justice.